All Nortek instruments define the direction of measured current velocities using three primary coordinate systems:

 Cartesian coordinate system (XYZ)

 The Cartesian coordinate system is defined by an origin point and three perpendicular axes X, Y, and Z. On most Nortek instruments, the X-axis is in the same direction as beam 1.
 However, the X-axis does not have the same angle as the Beam 1-axis, rather it points orthogonal to the instruments with positive direction defined outwards.
 The Y-axis follows the same convention.
 The XY-plane is also orthogonal to the instrument, which means that the Z-axis points straight upwards when the instrument is looking up and straight downwards when the instrument is looking down.
 Two independent vertical estimates (Z1 and Z2) are provided from instruments with four slanted beams, where Z1 and Z2 are associated with beam 1 & 3 and beam 2 & 4 respectively.
-The axis directions can be found using the right-hand-rule with the first (index) finger pointing in the positive X-direction, the second (middle) finger in positive Y-direction and the thumb in the positive Z-direction.
+The axis directions can be found using the right-hand rule with the first (index) finger pointing in the positive X-direction, the second (middle) finger in the positive Y-direction, and the thumb in the positive Z-direction.
 It is important to note that the XYZ coordinates are in reference to the instrument head so the measured velocity directions are dependent on the instrument orientation.
-In the XY-plane, Y is reported as a direction of 0° and X is reported as the direction of 90°.
+Changes in tilt and heading will thus shift the axes' direction.
+In the XY-plane, Y is reported as a direction of 0° and X is reported as a direction of 90°.

 Figure 2: XYZ coordinates on a Signature instrument.